senthilkumarm1901/senthilkumarm1901/README.md

        - use Sklearn in case of ML models and PyTorch ecosystem for DL
        - use Pandas, Altair, Jupyter and Streamlit for Data Explorations and Visualization

-## :hammer_and_wrench: I typically build ...
+## :hammer_and_wrench: I typically build NLP applications ...

-   - NLP applications ...
 - with state-of-the-art **transfer learning models** (Feature Extraction and Fine-tuning)
 - with customized text preprocessing logic using computational linguistic techniques wherever it helps!
 - which are deployed using Python CLI apps, **FastAPI REST APIs** or **Streamlit UIs** in Kubernetes

-   - codebase ...
+## :hammer_and_wrench: I typically write codebase ...

 - which is reusable, replicable and runnable in **docker containers**
 - which is modularized and packaged (as `from some_internal_package import what_you_need`)
 - committed to **GitHub** for co-development and issue-resolution
 - with docstrings and pytests, subjected to **Pull Requests** when multiple developers are involved

-   - using ...
+## :hammer_and_wrench: I typically build using ...

 |         <img width=50/>          |  `Extensively Used` <img width=200/>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |  `Working Knowledge`  <img width=200/>                                                                                                                                                                                                                                                                                                                                                                                                                               |